The Ultimate Guide to Going Alcohol-Free Later in Life

 You never know who you will inspire by your choice to live life on your terms.

-Alcohol And Your Mental Health
+Alcohol And Your Mental Functioning

 Drinking and driving put you at a higher risk of traffic accidents and related problems than younger people, even at moderate amounts.